Keberneth/adaudit/README.md

 A comprehensive PowerShell 7 script for auditing Active Directory security configurations, policies, and vulnerabilities.
 Originally created by phillips321, converted to PowerShell 7 and extended by Keberneth.

+## Password Audit
+Password Audit is a standalone script that checks accounts with the same NTLM hash (same passwords) and checks Active Directory account NTLM hashes against the https://api.pwnedpasswords.com service using a k-anonymity range query.

 ## Quick Start

 **From the GUI version you can install dependencies and choose what audits to run**